noir-lang/noir/docs/docs/developers/tutorials/main.md

 This section will guide you through all aspects of Aztec.
 You'll be building Aztec.nr contracts, writing tests with Aztec.js, and exploring more aspects of the sandbox on the way.

-It is recommended to follow them in order, beginning with the [private voting contract](writing_private_voting_contract.md) through to the [uniswap contract with e2e test](./uniswap/main.md).
+It is recommended to follow them in order, beginning with the [private voting contract](writing_private_voting_contract.md).

 Here's an overview of what you'll learn in each: